sciZer0/newdiscoveries/a/README.md

 are also absolutely wrong!

-This means that all of the “Official” Formulas for Work and Energy, while using them for calculations, literally generate nonsense.

-And since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule =Newton*meter = kilogram*meter²/second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!
+Since all these wrong formulas also strictly define the dimensional formulas of the Joule (Joule =Newton*meter = kilogram*meter²/second²), it all means that the Joule is the absolutely wrong unit of measure for Work and Energy!

-And, of course, this all means the total wrongness to use the Joule as the unit of measure for Work and Energy!
+Of course, this all means the total wrongness to use the Joule as the unit of measure for Work and Energy!

 So.